 11. Feel-good items: When a crisis hits, it’s important to have feel-good items handy, things like a special picture, stuffed animal, or cozy blanket.
 Whatever makes you feel cared for and comfortable should be stashed in your preparedness kit.
 You can even print out a poem or a list of affirmations.
 The key: Select things that help you remain calm in the midst of chaos.

 12. Good walking shoes: A pair of walking shoes are important whether you’re navigating a natural disaster or a global pandemic.
 Ireland notes that “Getting outdoors is good for physical and emotional wellbeing.
 A pandemic like COVID-19 isolates people, so it’s especially important to get some fresh air and some exercise.”

 Staying Safe and Sane During Times of Crisis

 If you’re a cancer patient, natural disasters, pandemics, and other crises can wreak havoc on your health and wellbeing, especially if you’re displaced or unable to follow your usual routines.
 Your best defense is to make a plan to stay connected—to your medical providers and support network.

-“For many patients, the most difficult aspect of COVID-19 is being isolated,” says Ireland.
-“Finding ways to stay connected, even virtually, can be really important during times of crisis and uncertainty.”
+Ireland says, “Finding ways to stay connected, even virtually, can be really important during times of crisis and uncertainty.”